Nathanjms/ohmyzsh-nj-script/README.md

 ## How to run

-You can download and run it directly from GitHub with:
+You can download and run the script file directly from GitHub with:
 ```shell
 bash <(curl -Ls https://raw.githubusercontent.com/Nathanjms/ohmyzsh-nj-script/main/ohmyzsh-nj-setup.sh)
 ```